Audio for Video: Using Your Camcorder Mic

 Even though recording audio with your on-board microphone is not the BEST way to do it, with a few pointers you can make it work just fine.

 If need be, leave and find a quiet corner.
 I’ve recorded audio inside a sealed up car MANY times.
-That was the only place that was reasonably quiet.
+That was the only place that was reasonably quiet at whatever location my job took me.

 If the background noise is absolutely impossible to shut down and there is no quiet corner to escape to, hold the camera and mic very close to your mouth (six inches or closer) and speak LOUDLY.
 The automatic gain control of the camera will quick in, lowering the recording volume significantly.
 At that distance, your voice is so loud compared to the background noise, that a lowered recording volume will eliminate lots of the background and your voice will dominate.